 Methodology

-To answer your questions about cable TV pricing, our TV experts looked at 381 TV plans and bundles.
-We then crunched the numbers on pricing, channel counts, and download speeds to find averages in each category and offered recommendations based on our analysis of the findings.
+To answer your questions about cable TV pricing, our TV experts looked at 434 TV plans, internet plans, TV-and-internet bundles, and bundles with TV, internet, and phone service.
+We then crunched the numbers to find average prices, channel counts, and download speeds to support our readers as they search for TV service.
 For more on our process, see our How We Rank page.